udacity/create-your-own-adventure/english/count-the-marshmellows/count-the-marshmellows.md

 You count the marshmallows which relaxes you and you fall asleep, afterwards you wake up and you must make a decision.

+You realized you need 15 more minutes of sleep.
+Upon waking, you're super amped and ready to decide!

 Also, it looks like the marshmallow count has changed.
 The wall seems to be growing.

 Do you: